Santiago-Pedemonte/Private-Blockchains/Proof-of-Authority Blockchain/README.md

 ![networkPoA](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Screenshots/zbnetConfigSS.png)

+* In the `alloc` section, we can see the addresses of our two nodes.
+These acounts need to be prefunded since there are no mining rewards in a PoA Blockchain.

 ## Starting the nodes, ports, and connections:

 Open a terminal window (Git Bash in Windows) navigate to your `Geth` folder and follow the next steps.